-Communication between governments, healthcare professionals, scientists, the media and the public has been a key component in the pandemic response [51].
-The AMR research community is in an ideal position to work with the media and policymakers to raise the awareness of the topic of AMR in the public arena and build on community engagement and awareness of the importance of interventions in sanitary infrastructures [52], handwashing, disinfection, social distancing when ill or avoiding unnecessary use of antibiotics.
+Communication between governments, healthcare professionals, scientists, the media and the public has been a key component in the pandemic response [54].
+The AMR research community is in an ideal position to work with the media and policymakers to raise the awareness of the topic of AMR in the public arena and build on community engagement and awareness of the importance of interventions in sanitary infrastructures [55], handwashing, disinfection, social distancing when ill or avoiding unnecessary use of antibiotics.
 Harnessing the public understanding of the relevance of infectious diseases towards the long-term pandemic of AMR could have major implications for promoting good practices about antimicrobial resistance and control of transmission.

 A critical lesson from the COVID-19 pandemic is the importance of embedding research in the response, which is particularly challenging to perform in the pandemic situation.
 Supporting good quality implementation research could help understand how and why an intervention has been successful.
 As global solidarity efforts and pledges emerge to address COVID-19, so too must efforts to openly share research and data.
 Cooperation and coordination on behalf of the private sector could contribute to a more fulsome picture of potential changes in antibiotic use in all corners of the world.
-When it comes to AMR, a research agenda that can generate context specific solutions for decision makers is will be key to successful preparedness
+When it comes to AMR, a research agenda that can generate context specific solutions for decision makers will be key to successful preparedness.

 CONCLUSIONS

-The COVID-19 pandemic has showed the economic and societal impact of an uncontrolled infectious disease, which is similar to what has been predicted for AMR in multiple reports.
-Among the consequences of the COVID-19 pandemic, there is the important potential impact on AMR through the change in antibiotic use, health-seeking behaviour and infection prevention and control practices.
-Determining these effects on AMR rapidly is critical in promoting good practices and prioritising research.
+The COVID-19 pandemic has demonstrated the economic and societal impact of an uncontrolled infectious disease, an impact that is similar to what has been predicted for AMR in multiple reports.
+Among the many consequences of the COVID-19 pandemic, there is the important potential impact on AMR through the change in antibiotic use, health-seeking behaviour and infection prevention and control practices.
+Determining these effects on AMR rapidly is critical for both promoting good practices and prioritising research.
 Being pro-active, in the context of predictable AMR will allow us the luxury of not having to be reactive in the future, as we currently have to be with COVID-19.
 However, if not addressed, AMR will likely have similar consequences but over a longer time scale.

 Statement of authors’ contributions: all authors contributed to conceiving and writing of this manuscript.